-- MORE = Mineral Oil Refined Products: certain MOSH that may be introduced into food through the use of additives and processing aids that are approved refined mineral oil products, such as paraffin-like waxes - PAO = Poly-alpha olefins: components in synthetic lubricants and hot melt adhesives that may migrate into food.
-Difficult to differentiate analytically from MOSH - POSH = Polymer Oligomeric Saturated Hydrocarbons: oligomers of the plastics polyethylene or polypropylene.
-Chemically similar to MOSH and cannot be separated analytically
+- MORE = Mineral Oil Refined Products: certain MOSH that may be introduced into food through the use of additives and processing aids that are approved refined mineral oil products, such as paraffin-like waxes - PAO = Polyalphaolefins: components in synthetic lubricants and hot melt adhesives that may migrate into food, can hardly be differentiated analytically from MOSH

+• POSH = Polymer Oligomeric Saturated Hydrocarbons: oligomers of the plastics polyethylene or polypropylene, which are chemically similar to MOSH and cannot be separated analytically

-MOSH analogues result in elevated analytical MOSH values and thus in a shift in the MOSH:MOAH ratio (approx. 4:1) which is common in mineral oil and which may be considered as indicating a migration of mineral oil from recycled fibres.
-A deviating ratio is considered as indicating a false MOSH level and the presence of MOSH analogues.
+MOSH analogues result in elevated analytical MOSH values and thus in a shift in the MOSH:MOAH ratio (approx. 4:1) which is common in mineral oil and which may be considered to indicate the migration of mineral oil from recycled fibres.
+A deviating ratio is considered to indicate a "feigned" MOSH level and the presence of MOSH analogues.
 However, it is not possible to distinguish analytically between MOSH, POSH, PAO and MORE with the established methods.